Last updated: June 1, 2023

 From the visitor center you can explore the Sutro Baths and the nearby Sutro Heights gardens.
 This is also the site of the Sutro Pleasure Grounds, a short-lived amusement park fashioned after Coney Island in New York City.
 In 1913, it morphed into Playland, a mainstay of San Franciscans seeking excitement until it closed in 1972.
-Nearby is the Cliff House, a reincarnated destination restaurant where visitors can enjoy the dramatic ocean views firsthand.
-Let your imagination run wild as you delve into one of the most exciting places of 1920s San Francisco.

 The overlook at Lands End offers stunning views.
 Hillsides of cypress and wildflowers meet the craggy coastline.
 Additionally, the Coastal Trail and Point Lobos Trail take you to some of the most inspiring views in the city.

 Coastal Native Peoples

 For thousands of years, the Yelamu Ohlone tribe and their predecessors lived at Lands End in seasonal settlements.
 They lived off the land by making salt, gathering shellfish, hunting seabirds and marine mammals and using these resources in a sustainable way that worked for generations.

 When the Spanish settled in the area in 1776, they moved the Yelamu to the newly established Mission Dolores.
 This forced relocation had dramatic consequences for the native people, as they were forced to conform to the societal norms of colonial Spain.
 They were also exposed to new diseases such as measles and influenza, resulting in dramatic death tolls.
 The arrival of European colonists completely obliterated the Ohlone way of life, but they endured in spite of adversity.
 Today, the Ohlone community is actively revitalizing their culture.